PyAbel/PyAbel/doc/transform_methods/daun.rst

 This `non-negative least-squares
 <https://en.wikipedia.org/wiki/Non-negative_least_squares>`__ solution yields
-the distribution without negative intensities that reproduces the input data as good as possible.
+the distribution without negative intensities that reproduces the input data as well as possible.
 In situations where the distribution must be non-negative, this is the best physically meaningful solution.

 The noise-filtering properties of this method come from the fact that noise in